 - nerve damage that causes mouth or lip numbness

 Genioplasty is a straightforward procedure, and most people who receive one are pleased with the outcome.
-In one study of 16 genioplasty patients, all said they were satisfied with their new profile and experienced a higher sense of self-esteem.
-In another study of 37 genioplasty patients, 36 said they were happy with the procedure, with 34 identifying as “extremely pleased” and two identifying as “pleased.”
+In of 16 genioplasty patients, all said they were satisfied with their new profile and experienced a higher sense of self-esteem.
+In of 37 genioplasty patients, 36 said they were happy with the procedure, with 34 identifying as “extremely pleased” and two identifying as “pleased.”